serverpod/serverpod_docs/docs/06-concepts/02-models.md

 - **For the model (code side):** If both `defaultModel` and `default` are provided, the model will use the `defaultModel` value.
 If `defaultModel` is not provided, it will fall back to using the `default` value.
 - **For the database (persisted data):** If both `defaultPersist` and `default` are provided, the database will use the `defaultPersist` value.
 If `defaultPersist` is not provided, it will fall back to using the `default` value.

+You can use these default values individually or in combination as needed.
+It is not required to use all default types for a field.

 :::info

 When using `default` or `defaultModel` in combination with `defaultPersist`, it's important to understand how the interaction between these keywords affects the final value in the database.